 Amounts due to personnel, incl. key management personnel, under different bonus schemes applied by the companies in the Group, are accrued for the accounting year for which the results are reported.
-This type of wage costs are recognized in the statement of comprehensive income (in profit or loss) in the item "staff costs" and in the statement of financial position as "payables to staff" and are usually short-term.
+This for the nine-month period ending on 30 September 2018 type of wage costs are recognized in the statement of comprehensive income (in profit or loss) in the item "staff costs" and in the statement of financial position as "payables to staff" and are usually short-term.